2qx/bitcoin-cash-forever/README.md

 ## 2. Executing the Contract

-If the funds are spendable, they'll be spent if all the same parameters are passed again.  **Remember to take a liitle something for your troubles** with the `--exAddress` contract as the executor of this contract.
+If the funds are spendable, they'll be spent if all the same parameters are passed again.  **Remember to take a little something for your troubles** with the `--exAddress` contract as the executor of this contract.

 👇 You can support the tor project by trying the command below.
 Actually, this is a real contract with real money on it. 👇